olegv142/esp32-ble-uart-mx/README.md

 not actually be established.
 That's why we are using watchdog to detect connection timeout.
 Its unclear if soft reset by watchdog is equivalent to the power cycle or reset by pulling low EN pin.
 That's why there is an option to implement hard reset on connect timeout by hard wiring some output pin to EN input of the chip.
 See ble_uart_rx as an example of such approach implementation.
+There is an option to self reset receiver after connection for testing, see SELF_RESET_AFTER_CONNECTED macro.

 ## Building and flashing
 To be able to build this code examples add the following to Arduino Additional board manager URLs: